compthinking/compthinkblog/_posts/draft-2019-07-10-conference-rldm.md

 He thinks **play** is an important way to look at it.

-Three key open quetsions about subproblems in RL:
+Three key open questions about subproblems in RL:

 1. Q1 - what should subproblems be
 2. Q2 - where do they come from